ABB’s Shanghai Showcase

 Happy town for industrial robots

 Shanghai is a happy place for business these days.
-Ying Yong, the mayor of this city of 24 million, recently presided over the 20th China International Industry Fair, China’s largest industrial fair, and its 280,000 attendees in October; and now in November, greeted the first-ever China International Import Expo, hosting 3,600 companies from 172 countries, plus a welcoming speech from President Xi Jinping.
+Ying Yong, the mayor of this city of 24 million, presided over the 20th China International Industry Fair, China’s largest industrial fair, and its 280,000 attendees last October; and last November, greeted the first-ever China International Import Expo, hosting 3,600 companies from 172 countries, plus a welcoming speech from President Xi Jinping.

 However, there’s no happier spot in the city for Mayor Ying than the 75,000-square-foot patch of real estate where ABB is building its new Kangqiao manufacturing center, which, according to ABB, will be “the world’s most advanced, automated and flexible robotics factory.”
 CNN has tabbed it “the factory of the future.”